-Following is a tutorial on how to make labels using Microsoft Word.
+Following is a tutorial on how to make labels when using Microsoft Word.

 A) Creating your labels: